What Is a Bidet and Why Do You Need One?

 While Americans have been slow to add bidets to their bathrooms, the trend is starting to grow.
 Some experts say bidets are not only more hygienic than toilet paper, but can be easier on your plumbing since there’s no chance of toilet paper clogging your drain.
 Plus, reducing the use of toilet paper saves trees.
 Opponents say bidets use too much water; supporters claim bidets require far less water than what’s needed to manufacture toilet paper.

 Here’s one more item in the pro-bidet column: Because almost 80 percent of all infectious diseases are reportedly passed on by human contact, and only about half of us actually wash our hands after using the toilet, hands-free bidets are a safer alternative all around.
+They might just be the bathroom essential you’re missing out on.

 How Much Does a Bidet Cost?